 - Add a pinch of salt, nutmeg, apple cider vinegar, nutritional yeast, white pepper and smash the potatoes either with a mixer or with your hands.

-4. It should have the texture like you see below, than add the Sauerkraut and mix again.
+4. It should have the texture like you see below, than add the Sauerkraut (preferably the raw fermented version from SauerCrowd and mix again.

 5. Take the dough from tthe fridge and knead before you flour a surface and start to roll it out, as thin as you can.